What is the Network of Patient Safety Databases?

-The U.S. Department of Health & Human Services was directed in the Patient Safety and Quality Improvement Act (PSQIA) (PDF, 191 KB) of 2005 to create and maintain a NPSD to provide an interactive, evidence-based management resource for healthcare providers, Patient Safety Organizations (PSOs) listed by the Agency for Healthcare Research and Quality (AHRQ), and others.
+The U.S. Department of Health & Human Services was directed in the Patient Safety and Quality Improvement Act of 2005 (PDF, 191 KB) to create and maintain a Network of Patient Safety Databases (NPSD) to provide an interactive, evidence-based management resource for healthcare providers, Patient Safety Organizations (PSOs) listed by AHRQ, and others.
 AHRQ, the lead agency for patient safety, implements the NPSD.

-The NPSD uses visualization products to develop informational tools, including dashboards and a chartbook, to make the data available for meaningful, national learning purposes.
+The NPSD uses visualization products to develop informational tools, including dashboards and chartbooks, to make the data available for meaningful, national learning purposes.
 One way that information resulting from analyses of trends and patterns of healthcare errors based on NPSD data will be made available to the public is through AHRQ's National Healthcare Quality and Disparities Report.
 AHRQ anticipates that the NPSD data will be used in other reports that contribute to improving patient safety.